inspire-eu-validation/view-service/iso-19128/at13-getcapabilities-map-coupled-resource-metadata.md

 **Notes**

-It is not possible to test automatically if the metadata of a layer exists.
-It is not possible to test automatically the availability of the linkage to the metadata of layer provided by the service.
+It is not possible to test automatically when a layer provided by the view service has a metadata file/record in any other service if it is not given explicitly.
-It is not possible to test automatically the availability of the linkage to the dataset or series on which the service operates.

 **Contextual XPath references**